*NEW LOVE ISLAND INFO ALERT*

-It might be the middle of winter, but that doesn’t mean it’s too early to start dreaming about Love Island 2019.
+It might still be Spring, but that doesn’t mean it’s too early to start dreaming about Love Island 2019.

 When does Love Island start?

 Unfortunately, Love Island bosses haven’t yet released the exact start date of the new show.
 But, judging from previous series’ – which always begin in the first week of June – we reckon that the opening episode will air on Monday 3rd June, 2019.

 Sorry guys, that means we have a good few months to countdown before those Islanders squeeze into their skimpiest swimwear again.